DOC-REF: FRC-2026-04-28Rev 04 / 2026

 • Platform quality varies significantly

-• Some agencies have preferences about evidence format
+• Some agencies have format preferences

-Consulting Pricing Models
+Section C. Pricing Models

 Fixed Fee

 A single agreed price for a defined scope of work.
 Provides budget certainty.
-Works well when scope is clear and unlikely to change.

 Recommended for: Best for gap analysis, SSP development, and policy writing where scope is well-defined.

-Time and Materials (T&M)
+Time and Materials

 Hourly or daily rate multiplied by actual time spent.
 Common for remediation support where scope is uncertain.